nikp123/xava/README.md

 Pro-tip: You can still gain control of the window by clicking it's taskbar icon or by alt-tabbing into it.

+#### Fullscreening the visualizer without changing the viewport

+In case you want to make the visualizer window fullscreen, but not the visualizer with it, you can do so by enabling the ``hold_size`` option in the ``[window]`` section of the configuration and enabling ``fullscreen``.
+Then use the same options from [window position](#window-position) to change how the visualizer is places within the window.

 ### OpenGL

-Migration notice:

-OpenGL is now a seperate output method due to complications caused within the codebase.

-OpenGL is enabled by default on Windows.
-Meanwhile on X11, the ``[output]`` mode should be changed to ``glx``.

-The ``opengl = true/false`` is deprecated as of 0.7.0.0.
+The ``opengl = true/false`` is **deprecated** as of 0.7.0.0.

+If you're running a "supported" mode, you're already using OpenGL.
+No need to worry.

+#### Shaderpacks

+Shader packs have been introduced since ``0.7.0.0`` and allow for the user to customize the visualizer to their liking (provided they know how to write GLSL shaders).
+This funcionality works similarly to how it's implemented in Minecraft Optifine hence the name.

+In the ``[gl]`` section of the config file, you'll find that there are two "shaderpack" options: ``pre_shaderpack`` and ``post_shaderpack``.
+As the name suggests, the ``pre`` shaderpack is run before the visualizer is rendered and the ``post`` shaderpack is additional effects that are applied **after** the visualizer has been rendered.
+This customizability allows for the visualizer to be significantly modified to look unique.
+By default, you can look which "shaderpacks" are include by going in the ``example_files/gl/shaders`` then ``pre`` or ``post`` and seeing which folders are in those directories.

+If you think you can write shaders on your own, you can write your own by creating a folder at ``config directory/gl/shaders/(pre or post)/your_shader_name`` and looking at the shaders in the ``example_files`` folder for reference.

+#### Resolution scaling

+In case that some of the shaders create aliasing effects [as seen here](https://www.definition.net/define/anti-aliasing) you can additionally enable resolution scaling to render more pixels on screen then that of which are visible.
+The option is accessible at ``resolution_scale`` in the ``[gl]`` section of the config file and also **only works on "supported" modes**.

 ### VSync

 VSync is enabled by default on XAVA.

-You can change it's behaviour or outright just disable it.
+You can change it's behaviour or just outright disable it.

-To do that open the configuration file and in the ``general`` section you'll find:
+To do that open the configuration file and in the ``general`` section you will
+find:

 	vsync = 1 (1 means its enabled)
 	vsync = -1 (enable variable refresh rate) vsync = 0 (disable Vsync)
 	vsync = 2 (custom framerate, the number is a divisor of the refresh rate of your display)

 ### Bars

 In XAVA you can customize the look of the visualizer.

-In the ``general`` section you'll find two options that let you change the size of the bars and the space between them:
+In the ``[general]`` section you'll find two options that let  you change the size of the bars and the space between them:

 	bar_width = *width in pixels*
 	bar_spacing = *width in pixels*

-To limit the number of bars displayed on the window, set the following in the ``general`` category:
+To limit the number of bars displayed on the window, set the following in the ``[general]`` category:

 	bars = *insert number here*

 ### Colors and gradients

 In the ``color`` section of the config file you can find:

-	background = *predefined colors in listed in the config file or a hex number in quotes* foreground = *same as above*
+	background = *by name or by hex value* foreground = *same as above*

+Additionally, you can specify ``default`` if you want to use your system accent or Xresources color instead.
+Supported in ``win`` and ``x11`` output modes only.

 But if you want to have gradients on the bars instead of static colors, you can enable them by changing:

 	gradient_count = *number of colors higher than 1*

 	gradient_color_1 = *same rule as colors*
-	gradient_color_2 = *same as above*
+	gradient_color_2 = *same rule as colors*
 	...

 ### Shadow